truth table: test_truth_table_tests

 AssertionError: True is not false

-ah, it expects the opposite.
-I add not to the return statement
+I add “not” to the return statement

 def logical_negation(x):